Ms-Manojj/web-scraping-using-selenium/README.md

 Gretting...

 I have successfully scraped laptop data from the Smartprix website using the Python Selenium library.
-In this repository, there are four key files:
+In this repository, there are some key files:

 **Scripting-**
 This file contains the Python script (scraper.py) responsible for navigating the Smartprix website using Selenium.